-There are a few ways that you can store your ground coffee to keep it fresh and tasting great down to the last drop.
+There are a few ways that you can store your ground coffee to keep it fresh and taste great down to the last drop.
 We’ll discuss a few of those ways below.

 Can Ground Coffee Be Frozen?